ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    # This path should point to your SRW Application directory
    setenv SRW "/Users/username/ufs-srweather-app"

 An excerpt of the ``build_macos_gnu`` contents appears below for Option 1.
 To use Option 2, the user will need to comment out the lines specific to Option 1 and uncomment the lines specific to Option 2 in the ``build_macos_gnu`` modulefile.
-Additionally, users need to verify that all file paths reflect their system's configuration and that the correct version numbers for software libraries appear in the file.
+Additionally, users need to verify that all file paths reflect their system's configuration and that the correct version numbers for software libraries appear in the modulefile.

 .. code-block:: console